eabglobal/juniper/README.rst

 * Specify docker image to package lamdba functions using different python runtimes
 * Define pip command line arguments using a pip.conf file
 * Packaging of lambda layers
+* Support for building arm64 layers and lambdas (Graviton2) via specifying the platform

 Contributing
 ************